solana-foundation/developer-content/CONTRIBUTING.md

 Most code languages are supported including these commonly used ones: `rust`, `ts` or `typescript`, `js` or `javascript`, `toml`, `shell`

-The code block's language should be in all lower case and have no space between the language name and the backticks.
+The code block's language should be in all lowercase and have no space between the language name and the backticks.

 Examples: